 All public roads and private driveways will be constructed to specifications in accordance with Main Roads WA and DFES requirements and the proposed subdivision does not contain any cul-de-sacs or battle axes.
 The proposed road network will also serve as a fire service access route for emergency services.
 No additional emergency access routes, gates, firebreaks or signs are required under the PFBFP Guidelines.

-These characteristics of the proposed development will ensure compliance with performance criteria for vehicular access.
+These characteristics of the proposed development will ensure compliance with Element 2 of the PFBFP Guidelines.